google/shadertrap/docs/shadertrap_language.md

 - The created buffer is identified by `result`
 - `size` is the size of the buffer in bytes
-- The `INIT_VALUES` parameter specifies the initial contents of the buffer as follows:
+- `INIT_VALUES` specifies the initial contents of the buffer as follows:
   - Each of `type_1`, ..., `type_n` is one of `float`, `int`, `uint` or `byte`
   - If `type_i` is `float` then `value_sequence_i` must be a sequence of floating-point literals.
   - If `type_i` is `int` then `value_sequence_i` must be a sequence of 32-bit signed integer literals.
   - If `type_i` is `uint` then `value_sequence_i` must be a sequence of 32-bit unsigned integer literals.
   - If `type_i` is `byte` then `value_sequence_i` must be a sequence of byte literals (values in the range [0, 255]), and the length of `value_sequence_i` must be a multiple of 4

-  - The buffer is populated with the values provided by the value sequence in order.
+The buffer is populated with the values provided by the value sequence in order.
 Each `float`, `int` and `uint` value occupies 4 bytes.
 Each `byte` value occupies 1 byte.
 There is no padding between elements.

-  - The total number of bytes occupied by the value sequences combined must match `size`.
+The total number of bytes occupied by the value sequences combined must match `size`.
 While this makes the `size` parameter technically redundant, requiring the expected size to be specified allows it to be cross-checked against the combined size of the provided values.

 ### CREATE_EMPTY_TEXTURE_2D